ALTIBASE/Documents/Manuals/Altibase_7.3/eng/External Procedures Manual.md

 ##### argument_list

-The argument can be omitted; on specification, the name, data type and input/output of the argument must be defined.
+The argument can be omitted; on specification, the name, data type, and input/output of the argument must be defined.
 Valid input/output types must be one of the following; on omission, IN is the default value.

 -   IN: The input argument which receives an input value when a procedure is called.
 -   OUT: The argument which returns the output value after executing the procedure.